top of page

 tempo running

 Tempo runs are an integral part of any good training program.
-Tempo runs can help to develop your aerobic capacity, improve your lactate threshold and increase your mental strength.
-However, doing them correctly and avoiding the typical tempo run mistakes can take a lot of self discipline.
+Tempo runs can help to develop your aerobic capacity, improve your lactate threshold, and increase your mental strength.
+However, doing them correctly and avoiding the typical tempo run mistakes can take a lot of self-discipline.

-Tempo runs have gained even more popularity since we have seen the success of the Ingebrigtsen brothers and have had an insight in to how they train.
-The Ingebrigsten brothers do up to 5 tempo/lactate threshold runs per week when they are building their aerobic base and they put a lot of their success down to these sessions.
-These sessions are split between over 3 days, where they do 2 tempo runs a day twice per week, a hill session and a tempo run every Saturday, and the rest of the week is made up of 1 long run and then just easy runs, strides and sprints.
+These sessions are split over 3 days, where they do 2 tempo runs a day twice per week, a hill session, and a tempo run every Saturday, and the rest of the week is made up of 1 long run and then just easy runs, strides, and sprints.
 Overall, this is a very busy schedule and you can be sure they are taking their post-run recovery very seriously.

-What is a tempo run
+What is a tempo run?

 A tempo run is effectively a sustained effort at a pace where your body can get rid of the lactate acid in your muscles faster than it is building up.
-This is a pace which should only feel slightly challenging for most of the session.
+This is a pace that should only feel slightly challenging for most of the session.

 Seems simple right?